-Housing Authority of the City of Cedar Falls is a Public Housing Agency in Cedar Falls, Iowa that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Housing Authority of the City of Cedar Falls is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Housing Authority of the City of Cedar Falls serves Cedar Falls.

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.